James Lord Pierpont (1822-1893), composer of the beloved “Jingle Bells,” was certainly the black sheep of his family.

 Naturally, this argument made folks in Medford unhappy.
 “In the words of Shakespeare,” said Michael McGlynn, mayor of Medford in 1989, “it is our intention to keep our `honor from corruption.’
 We unequivocally state that `Jingle Bells’ was composed . . . in the Town of Medford during the year 1850.”

 When all is said and done, no one can truly prove when or where the song was written.

 In 1859, with sectional conflict heating up, the abolitionist Unitarian Church of Savannah called it quits and Rev. John Pierpont, Jr. headed home for Massachusetts.
 As his brother departed, James the songwriter decided to stay in Georgia.
 When the Civil War erupted, James enlisted with the 1st Georgia Cavalry.
 He served as a company clerk and also wrote several popular Confederate patriotic songs, including “Strike for the South,” and “We Conquer or Die.”

-In Massachusetts, his father, Rev. John Pierpont, Sr. became chaplain of the 22nd Massachusetts Infantry (the unit which I and my compatriots portray as reenactors).
+In Massachusetts, his father, Rev. John Pierpont, Sr. became chaplain of the 22nd Massachusetts Infantry.
 Due to his advanced age, Rev. Pierpont was only able to serve with the 22nd Massachusetts for a few months.
 When he resigned, the founder of the regiment, Senator Henry Wilson, secured a position in the Treasury Department for Rev. Pierpont.
-How absolutely distressing it must have been for the abolitionist Reverend and his family that son James was fighting for the Confederacy.
+It must have been distressing for the abolitionist Reverend and his family that son James was fighting for the Confederacy.

 After the war, James Pierpont remained in the South, eventually taking up residence in Florida.
 He continued writing music but none of his many, many songs ever caught on like “Jingle Bells.”